 What providers do

-Providers are an important part of the NDIS, delivering supports and services that help participants achieve their goals.
+Providers are an important part of the NDIS, delivering supports and services that help participants pursue their goals.

-Providers can be registered with the NDIS or unregistered.
+Providers can be registered with the NDIS Quality and Safeguards Commission (NDIS Commission) or unregistered.

 - if you are ready to become a NDIS provider